kenthinson/Coding_Essentials/README.md

 This course uses the Haxe Programming language as it's primary example.
 However all examples are relevant to any language.
 It's the concepts that are most important to learn.

+After finishing the course the student will have a fundamental understanding of programming and coding stragity that they can take into any field, including, app development, web, game programming and more!

 ## Lessons
 * [ ] Intro
     * [ ] Haxe enviroment setup and Hello World test